Football Accumulator Betting Tips for Sunday: Back Our 14/1 Three-Fold With A Free Bet

 Football Accumulator Betting Offer: Virgin Bet – Bet £10 Get £20 In Free Bets

-Virgin Bet are offering customers who yet to sign up the chance to get £20 worth of free bets upon signing up.
+Virgin Bet are giving new customers £20 worth of free bets upon joining their platform.

-By staking a £10 qualifying bet , and you’ll receive £20 in free bets in return.
+By staking a £10 qualifying bet you’ll receive £20 in free bets in return.

 Just follow the step-by-step guide below to redeem yours.